wp-plugins/siteorigin-panels/readme.txt

 = Bundled Widgets =

-To get you started, we've include a few widgets.
+To get you started, we've include a few widgets:
 * Gallery widget for inserting image galleries.
 * Image widget for inserting standard images.
 * Self hosted video widget for embedding your own videos.
 * Post Loop to display a list of posts.
 This requires that your theme supports it.

+As well as some essential page elements widgets:
+* Button
+* Call to Action
+* List
+* Price Box
+* Animated Image

 == Installation ==